DoubleCouponDay/Chunkus/README.md

 The rust component links to the C code, which in turn depends on libpng (which depends on zlib)
 This means you will need to copy and rename:
- - a libpng static library into `discord-v` as `libpng.lib` on windows and I'm not sure what on linux :/
+ - a libpng static library into `discord-v` as `libpng.lib` on windows and probably like `liblibpng.a` on linux
- - a zlib static library into `discord-v` as `zlib.lib` on windows and most likely `libzlib.a` on linux :\
+ - a zlib static library into `discord-v` as `zlib.lib` on windows and most likely `libzlib.a` on linux
 See note for help on obtaining **libpng** and **zlib** static libraries

 Now in the `discord-v` folder, run: